 Aluminum Wiring Vancouver: Facts & Solutions

-When houses are wired with aluminum wiring most insurance companies require a complete electrical safely inspection by a professional and licensed electrical contractor before policies are sold or renewed.
-Electrical modifications are generally needed and in some cases complete rewiring is advised to reduce the risk of a house fire.
+When houses are wired with aluminum wiring most insurance companies require a complete electrical safety inspection by a professional and licensed electrical contractor before policies are sold or renewed.
+Electrical modifications are generally needed and in some cases, complete rewiring is advised to reduce the risk of a house fire.

 Some symptoms that may indicate problems with aluminum wiring are:

 • Flickering lights that can’t be traced to a failing bulb or other external cause.

 • Plugs that don’t work even with the circuit energized.

 • Uncommon static on the radio, TV or computer.

 • Switch plates and receptacle covers that are crooked, discolored or warm.

 • Circuit breakers or fuses that trip for no evident reason.

 • Unusual odor similar to that of burning plastic around switches and receptacles.